CDenniston/NumericalMethodsModule/_sources/notes/NDiffInt/NumDiffInt.md

 \end{align}
 $$

-Not surprisingly as this is based on a single quadratic interpolation, the approximation to the second derivative is the same at all points here and were we to work out approximations for the higher derivatives based on just three points they would all be zero.
+Not surprisingly as this is based on a single quadratic interpolation, the approximation to the second derivative is the same at all points here and where we to work out approximations for the higher derivatives based on just three points they would all be zero.